MetaphorData/connectors/metaphor/common/docs/process_query.md

   ignore_insert_values_into: <true | false>  # Ignore `INSERT INTO ...
 VALUES` expressions.
 These expressions don't have any lineage information, and are often very large in size.
 Default is `false`.

-  skip_unparsable_queries: <true | false>  # If this is set to `True`, when Sqlglot fails to parse a query we skip it from the collected MCE.
+  skip_unparsable_queries: <true | false>  # If this is set to `true`, when Sqlglot fails to parse a query we skip it from the collected MCE.
 Default is `false`, meaning we pass through any query we are unable to parse.
 ```

 If any of the following boolean values is set to true, crawler will process the incoming SQL queries: